rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    `-p` means publish list: Publish a container's port(s) to the host to set port mappings manually.

+   PROTIP: Even though we are using the MySQL default port, if we don't tell docker explicitly we want to map it, it will block access through that port (because containers are isolated until you tell them you want access).

    The "8000:80" means we'll use http://localhost:8080.

    The correct response is a hash, the container's ID, such as: